phbits/WebsiteFailedLogins/README.md

 Standard out will always be used even if no value is specified.
 Choosing both Smtp and WinEvent will enable both methods or just include one.

-- Standard Out - Always enabled.
-Will return any alerts to the prompt.
 - Smtp - Send an email based on the `[SMTP]` settings.
 - WinEvent - Write an event based on the `[WinEvent]` settings.
+- None - Only use standard out.

 ## [Alert] DataType ##